 We need the latest winetricks utility to help us install components – see notes in appendix 2

 Windows emulation should be set to Win 7.
-For linux (skip this on Mac) our sound driver must be ALSA …Pulseaudio causes distortion with many USB soundcards.
+Our sound driver must be ALSA …Pulseaudio causes distortion with many USB soundcards.
 We will also install Microsoft .NET 3.5sp1 and Visual Basic runtime using winetricks:

 winetricks -q dotnet35sp1